github/docs/content/code-security/dependabot/ecosystems-supported-by-dependabot/dependency-graph-supported-package-ecosystems.md

 You typically use the {% data variables.dependency-submission-api.name %} in a {% data variables.product.prodname_actions %} workflow to submit dependencies for your project when your project is built. {% data reusables.dependency-submission.api-premade-actions %} You can find links to the currently available actions in the table below.

 {% data reusables.dependency-submission.premade-action-table %}

-TODO: - Move more content from "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api) to here?

 You can also create your own action.
 For more information, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api#creating-your-own-action)."